CLMDev/leanJazz/services/simpleTopologyService/README.md

 Overview
 ========
 SimpleTopologyService provides a pool of pre-deployed instances of topologies.
 This pool of predeployed instances triggers off of build notifications, and is intended for use by developers, testers and automated systems.
-The basic idea is to reduce the time and frustration needed for people to get access to an enterprise-like topology of the latest build.
+The basic idea is to reduce the time and frustration needed for people to get access to an enterprise-like topology of the latest build for some application.

 The appliation is built on Node using express and mongdb.
 Tests are written using mocha.
 A rest (like) API is provide as well as a basic webui built using jade.